top of page

 • 5 GCSEs at grades 9 to 4 (A to C)**

-Who A Levels Are For
+Who Are A Levels and IALs For?

-• Those planning to go to university
+• Plan to attend university

-• Students wanting to keep future options open
+• Wish to keep future options open

 Choosing A Level Subjects

-• What you enjoy and excel at
+• Subjects you enjoy and excel at

-What You Can Do After A Levels
+What Can You Do After A Levels?

 • Higher apprenticeships or vocational training